 Complication rate for hip/knee replacement patients

-The hip/knee complication rate is an estimate of complications within an applicable time period, for patients electively admitted for primary total hip and/or knee replacement.
-CMS measures the likelihood that at least 1 of 8 complications occurs within a specified time period:
+The hip/knee replacement complication rate is an estimate of complications within an applicable time period, for patients electively admitted for primary total hip and/or knee replacement.
+Medicare measures the likelihood that at least 1 of 8 complications occurs within a specified time period:

 - Heart attack (acute myocardial infarction [AMI]), pneumonia, or sepsis/septicemia/shock during the index admission or within 7 days of admission;